boundlessgeo/suite/docs/usermanual/source/sysadmin/redhat/index.rst

   .. code-block:: bash

-     service tomcat start|stop|restart
+     service tomcat8 start|stop|restart

-.. note:: Depending on the distribution and version the service name may be one of "tomcat", "tomcat5", or "tomcat6".
+.. note:: Depending on the distribution and version the service name may be one of "tomcat", "tomcat8", or "tomcat9".
 Use the :command:`service` command to determine which one is installed:

   .. code-block:: bash